dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-02-20-The-Art-Of-Dying-2.md

 header:
      teaser: /assets/images/wiapost/5147-The-Art-Of-Dying-2.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Art Of Dying 2](/assets/images/wiapost/5147-The-Art-Of-Dying-2.jpg)

 ## The Art Of Dying 2

-Namaste,

 Inhaling is different from exhaling and
 Exhaling is different from inhaling
 Both never happens to us at the same time